wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 ## The problem with the BBC News core experience

-Cutting the mustard to provide an enhanced experience is great from a web developer's point of view: browsers which use `enhanced.css` can use modern (in browser terms) standards like CSS3.
+Cutting the mustard to provide an enhanced experience is great from a web developer's point of view: browsers that use `enhanced.css` can use modern (in browser terms) standards like CSS3.
 Likewise, modern JavaScript can be used without the need for polyfills or compatibility libraries.
 But there's a problem with this approach: the user has no say in which experience they get.

 The fact that a user has a modern browser does not mean that they have a fast or reliable connection.
 Providing a core experience is useless if users are going to be forced onto the enhanced experience anyway.
 Loading the enhanced BBC News front page on a mobile device will cost about 500KB (or 10 minutes of minimum wage work).
 Opening an article page from there will cost another 370KB.
 That's a cost of nearly 1MB of data just to read a single article.

 {% responsive_image path: assets/bbc-news-core.png alt: "The BBC News core experience on a wide screen" %}

 Another issue I have with the BBC News core experience is that it was designed to work well on small smartphones and feature phones.
-The content is forced into a single column layout, and the main image size is hard-coded to 200px.
-It doesn't look so good on anything larger than a small phone.
+The content is forced into a single column layout, and the width of the primary image is hard-coded to 200px.
+It doesn't look good on anything larger than a small phone.
 This is problematic if we consider that people may want to receive the core experience on a larger device.
 It is unfair that they should have a degraded experience.

 ## Starting from scratch